Get your Thymios charged up for the Spring 2021 edition of Rendezvous Mars!

 It is the year 2032.
 A meteorite has damaged an important power station on Mars and we need to assess the damage and restart the main generator.
 Thankfully, we have 16 robots on site.
 Each robot can be controlled from Earth by a team of engineers and space experts.
 From Mars to Earth there is a delay in the video transmission of three minutes when Mars is at its closest in its orbit and 21 minutes when Mars is farthest, and direct remote control is impossible at that moment.
 Therefore the robots must be programmed in advance by the experts on Earth to solve the task.

-- Mission description
+- Mission day

 - After the mission

 This mission involves 16 robots on Mars.
 The colours red, green, blue and yellow and divided in the four sectors: A, B, C and D. One team controls one robot.
 If the teams are physically far away from each other, then communication takes place via an online chat to ensure coordination in their efforts and actions.

 Preparation is necessary for success.
 This has always been the case in all missions.
 It is important to build a team with members who complement each other, are able to organise their future workspace and together have the various skills needed for the mission.
 Here are some tips:Building a team